 What we don't model

 Variable comp, bonuses, equity: too individual.
-Sector-specific wage growth: the calculator uses the national average.
+Sector-specific wage growth: the calculator uses the national average where it has one.
 Your own sector may have moved faster or slower.